ronaldborja/house_price_prediction_api/README.md

-# Development of a RESTful API with a vectorized implementation of Linear Regression to Predict House Prices.
+# Development of a Fullstack App with a vectorized implementation of Linear Regression to Predict House Prices.

 Stack:
 - FastAPI (api development)